horse-link/horse.link/docs/provider_sdk.md

 ### races

-An array of `Race` objects
+An array of `Race` objects.

 # Race object

 ### number

-The race number, eg 1
+The race number, eg 1.

 ### name

-The name of the race
+The name of the race.

 ### start

-A timestamp representing the race start time
+A timestamp representing the race start time.

 ### end

-A timestamp representing the race end time
+A timestamp representing the race end time.

 ### close

-A timestamp representing the time at which bets will no longer be accepted
+A timestamp representing the time at which bets will no longer be accepted.

 ### status